plentymarkets/plugin-ceres/contributionGuide.md

 9. Mention **@plentymarkets-plentyshop** in the description of your pull request.
 10. Add a few sentences that describe the changes you've made in the description of the pull request.

 After you've opened a pull requests, the PR will be subject to our automated tests.
 If one or more of the checks is failing, please consider the proposed adjustments to your pull request.
-If it's unclear why the test failed, make sure to contact us either by mentioning **@plentymarkets-plentyshop** in the PR's conversation.
+If it's unclear why the test failed, make sure to contact us by mentioning **@plentymarkets-plentyshop** in the PR's conversation.

 If your contribution requires additional documentation on our part, please also mention GitHub user **fmutschler** in the PR conversation.